 Cut the grass

 Did you know that grass grows extremely slowly when the temperatures fall?
 But, it does not stop growing.
 It is a good idea to give your grass a cut before Winter truly kicks in.
 Throughout Autumn ensure you keep the grass cut low as when the grass is wet it can be extremely hard to cut.
 As we all know, it rains more frequently in Autumn and Winter!
+You might want to install artificial grass since it needs little maintenance compared to real grass.
 Don’t forget to keep your hands warm during the colder weather, this Zippo heatbank is a great hand warmer and is perfect to keep in your pocket (or slip into your gloves) to keep your hands warm whilst you are out in the garden.
 You can grab one from Amazon and have it delivered the next day!

 Install bird feeding stations